 Cookies, or little bits of text, that help this website interact with visitors are saved on your computer.
 You may adjust built-in browser privacy settings but cookie duration is automatically set to optimize your browsing experience on this site.
 Shopify cookies are disclosed in a separate document.

 Like most sites, ClinicalPosters uses Google Analytics for aggregating site activity based on visitor IP addresses.
 This reveals the number of visits, page views, sales, types of devices for specified time periods, and total visits from various regions.
 A Google option to use visitor cookie data for marketing on other websites and platforms is disabled.
+On occasion, analytics “pixels” may be used.

 Local tracking during site visits helps protect user data from unauthorized access and determine whether there are clear paths to customer checkout.